hanrichard/Notebook/interview_question_javascript.md

 Cookie, localStorage, and sessionStorage are all the simple data storage ways for client-side storage.
 Cookie is more like an old school way to handle the simple data stored on the client-side.
 In HTML5, web storage, such as localStorage or sessionStorage is introduced and it’s also easier to use.

+## undecleared - you forget something
+## undefined - you declear it, but no value / do not assigned value
+## null - not a value, nothing value

+## event delegation
+## event bublling
+## target vs currentTarget

 ## Cookies - 4kb
 Stores data that has to be sent back to the server with subsequent requests.
 Its expiration varies based on the type and the expiration duration can be set from either server-side or client-side (normally from server-side).